Skip to main content

 1. Voice Control

-With Voice Control in macOS Big Sur, users can use speech commands to control their devices.
+With Voice Control in macOS, users can use speech commands to control their devices.
 The feature has been designed for those folks with limited dexterity, mobility, and other conditions available on iPhone, iPad, and Mac.
 It also serves as a great new way to interact with your devices.

 Enable Voice Control